Ops Command Center v3.2.1

 Layer 5: Output Compilation

 This is why architectural approaches produce consistent output.
-There’s no creativity gap.
+No creativity gap.
 Only deterministic assembly of pre-defined components.

-• Quality floor: Junior team members execute at senior level consistently
+• Junior team members execute at senior level — consistently

-• Expertise survives turnover: Knowledge embedded in architecture, not in people
+• Expertise survives turnover — knowledge is embedded in architecture, not people

-• Time reallocation: Teams spend time on judgment and exceptions, not routine execution
+• Teams spend time on judgment and exceptions, not routine execution

 The Production Threshold